iyazerski/pit8c/README.md

 # PIT-8C

-`pit8c` is a command-line tool that assists you in preparing the Polish [PIT-8C](https://www.pit.pl/pit-8c/) declaration for investment income.
+`pit8c` is a Python library and CLI tool that assists you in preparing the Polish [PIT-8C](https://www.pit.pl/pit-8c/) declaration for investment income.
 It transforms raw broker reports into tax-ready documents by handling complex calculations, currency conversions, and FIFO trade matching - all while adhering to Polish tax regulations.